-We’re always available to answer questions about our products at email@example.com and we’ve compiled some tips here that may help you as well.
+Here are some frequently asked questions and answers below.
+We’re always available to answer questions about our products at email@example.com also.

 How do I store my carbon fiber gaffs?